 - Experts don’t fully understand the effects of the 2019 coronavirus disease.

-- Experts base their current knowledge on what they know about similar viruses, such as MERS-CoV and SARS-CoV.
+- Experts base their current knowledge on how the virus has acted in other countries, our current cases, and similar viruses such as MERS-CoV and SARS-CoV.
 Both caused severe illness and death.

 - Reported illnesses from COVID-19 have ranged from mild to severe, including death.